 Finally, we exploit the substantial cross-country and industry variation of our new EMTRs to analyze the heterogeneous impact of statutory tax policy changes on the investment behavior of different subgroups of firms.
 Note that we basically motivate the heterogeneity analysis as well as the definition of subgroups along different contributions to the literature, providing arguments or evidence for heterogeneous tax responses.
-Let us start with a literature suggesting that (i) the tax-responsiveness of investment should be reduced if firms make losses (for similar arguments in the context of financial choices, see MacKie-Mason, 1990, or Goldbach et al., 2021); (ii) Egger et al. (2014) show that a small group of taxavoiding multinationals do not respond to taxes at all.
-This result is consistent with the argument that the tax-sensitivity of investment declines in the extent to which firms are able to avoid being taxed (Overesch, 2009, as well as Goldbach et al., 2019, provide evidence on such effects); (iii) the theoretical contribution of Keuschnigg and Ribi (2013) argues that the tax-sensitivity of investment depends on the degree to which a firm is financially constraint; (iv) Zwick and Mahon (2017) empirically show that small firms respond more to depreciation incentives compared to large firms, which is in line with the hypothesis that small firms are often financially constraint; (v) Overesch and Wamser (2009) suggest that the tax-elasticity of foreign direct investment (FDI) depends on the type of FDI, the underlying business model, as well as the internationalization of a multinational group (see also Stöwhase, 2005).
-We may thus focus on different industries, which we expect to be more or less tax-responsive.
+Let us start with a literature suggesting that (i) the tax-responsiveness of investment should be reduced if firms make losses (for similar arguments in the context of financial choices, see Goldbach et al., 2021, or MacKie-Mason, 1990); (ii) Egger et al. (2014) show that a small group of tax-avoiding multinationals do not respond to taxes at all.
+This result is consistent with the argument that the tax-sensitivity of investment declines in the extent to which firms are able to avoid being taxed (Goldbach et al., 2019, as well as Overesch, 2009, provide evidence on such effects); (iii) the theoretical contribution of Keuschnigg and Ribi (2013) argues that the tax-sensitivity of investment depends on the degree to which a firm is financially constrained; (iv) Zwick and Mahon (2017) empirically show that small firms respond more to depreciation incentives compared to large firms, which is in line with the hypothesis